DavidCallaway/Portfolio/README.md

 ## About

+Hello!
+I'm David Callaway.
+I bring to the table a strong background in supply chain, e-commerce, and distribution center environments, all shaped by analytical leadership.
+I'm currently pursuing an associate degree in computer science/IT, and plan to follow it up with a degree in Data Science.
+I'm always seeking opportunities to refine and apply my analytical and technical skills.

+Outside of work, I relish my role as a father and husband, with a pronounced passion for fitness and finance.
+I meticulously track both my exercise routines and finances, down to the last penny, reflecting my love for data in all areas of my life.
+My dream is to turn this passion into a career, and I'm actively working towards making that a reality.

+Thank you for visiting.
+If you have any questions, please don't hesitate to reach out.
+My contact information is provided below.

+### Contact Information
+-Linkedin@DavidCallaway
+-Email:Davidcallawaybb@gmail.com

 ### Work Experience
 **Inventory Control Specialist @ Veyer LLC (_December 2023 - Present_)**
 -Employed Excel and inventory management software to consistently reconcile inventory levels daily, ensuring data accuracy.